Lecturer Salary from £33,797 p.a

 NTU has a thriving academic community, and it’s one where you’ll feel truly valued.
 We know our academics are central to our success as an award-winning university, and research centre of excellence.

 Our rise up the league tables in recent years, alongside a number of prestigious national awards, demonstrate the potential that creating and forging excellent partnerships, while harnessing the talents of all our people, can bring.
 Most notably we have achieved a gold rating in the Teaching Excellence Framework and been awarded the Queen’s Anniversary Prize for our pioneering research.
 Now we’re looking for more passionate, ambitious people to join us.

 If you are in the early stages of an academic career and are considering joining NTU, then our Early Career Academic Development Programme could be just right for you.

 We seek a Lecturer or Senior Lecturer in Microbiology (Teaching and Research).
 You will support microbiology teaching at undergraduate and postgraduate levels across our range of bioscience courses.
 You will have an enthusiastic approach to education and will help further develop the digital literacy, problem solving and data analytical skills of our students as we increase our blended learning offering, combining high quality face-to-face and online activities.
 The success of our courses is linked to our continual development and improvement of innovative and effective learning experiences to support student progression, attainment and employability.
 Following on from the success of accreditation of our BSc and MBiol Bioscience courses by the Royal Society of Biology, the Microbiology team require additional expertise to support research-orientated teaching.
-We are particularly keen to hear from microbiologists with the ability to support students in the use of the R statistical programming language and Galaxy/CLIMB for the analysis of biological data such as microbial genomic datasets.
+We are particularly keen to hear from microbiologists with expertise in medical microbiology or virology, with the ability to support students in the completion of research projects at undergraduate and postgraduate levels.